ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Analysis of the data cube

-This representative value is then applied to derive total H$_2$ masses.
+We determine representative N$_2$H$^+$ relative abundance values using the mode of its distribution, a choice motivated by its stability under different binning and masking conditions (see Appendix~\ref{sec:ap_relative}).
+We obtain a relative abundance of X(N$_2$H$^+$) = (0.93 $\pm$ 0.10)\,$\times$\,10$^{-10}$ (see Figure~\ref{fig:ap_xfactmap}, right panel), consistent with previous determinations \citep{caselli2002c,nico2024}.
+This representative value is then applied to derive total H$_2$ mass.
 Since these estimates will underpin the line-mass profiles presented in Sec.~\ref{sec:linemass}, we first validate our choice of mass map by calculating the line-mass profile in a section of the R2 filament covered by both the N$_2$H$^+$ and \citet{pierre2024} column density maps (see Appendix \ref{sec:ap_massval}).
-We find variations of less than 28\% between the two methods, indicating that the use of N$_2$H$^+$ to re-estimate the total H$_2$ mass, and consequently the line-mass profiles discussed in Sec.~\ref{sec:linemass}, is robust.
+We find variations of less than 28$\%$ between the two methods, indicating that the use of N$_2$H$^+$ to re-estimate the total H$_2$ mass, and consequently the line-mass profiles discussed in Sec.~\ref{sec:linemass}, is robust.